SUBJECTS — U.S. 1945 – Current & the Press; the Law; Civics;

 The government contends that national security whistleblowers disclose secrets that must be kept in order to protect U.S. interests at home and abroad.
 The cases of two recent whistleblowers, Ed Snowden and Chelsea Manning, will help students understand some of the issues involved in whistleblowing.

 Ed Snowden was a high-level security analyst assigned to the NSA.
 In this work, he discovered several programs through which the government was collecting metadata information on millions of U.S. citizens.
 Snowden believed that these programs were illegal.
-However, in 2013 the Director of National Intelligence, Jim Clapper, testified to Congress that the government did not “wittingly” collect this type of information on millions of Americans.
+In 2013 the Director of National Intelligence, Jim Clapper, testified to Congress that the government did not “wittingly” collect this type of information.
 Snowden knew that this testimony was untrue and decided to risk his liberty and doom his career by taking government documents and submitting them to a team of responsible journalists.
 The journalist promised that before they published the documents, they would remove information that could lead to the injury or death of U.S. soldiers or intelligence agents.
 The journalists then published the vetted documents demonstrating, for example, that the government was engaging in metadata collection of information about the phone calls of more than a hundred million American citizens.
 (After Snowden’s disclosures, Clapper claimed that he had merely forgotten these programs when he testified to Congress.)

 The government has charged Snowden with several felonies, principally under the World War I-era Espionage Act.
 That law prohibits the sharing or dissemination of “national defense information” and was intended to be used against spies, not whistleblowers.
 However, the statute makes no distinction between leaks to the press in the public interest and sending national security secrets to a foreign spymaster.
-Nor is it a defense to a charge of violating the Espionage Act that the national defense information that was disclosed should not have been labeled secret in the first place, or that the disclosure revealed a government program that was illegal or unconstitutional, or that the information disclosed showed that high government officials had lied to the public or to Congress, or that the disclosure was in the public interest, or that the disclosure led to reforms.
-Snowden’s supporters would claim that in any of these common-sense defenses were contained in the law, Snowden would have been able to take advantage of them.
+Nor is it a defense to a charge of violating the Espionage Act that the national defense information that was disclosed should not have been labeled secret in the first place, or that the disclosure revealed a government program that was illegal or unconstitutional, or that the information disclosed showed that high government officials had misled the public or to Congress, or that the disclosure was in the public interest, or that the disclosure led to reforms.
+Snowden’s supporters claim that if any of these common-sense defenses were contained in the law, Snowden would have been able to take advantage of them.

 The U.S. government claims that Snowden’s revelations have allowed terrorists to change their methods of communication to avoid detection.